 Maintain a Comfortable Room Temperature: Extreme temperatures may disrupt or prevent sleep.

 Don’t Lie in Bed Awake: If you can’t get to sleep, don’t just lie in bed.
 The anxiety of being unable to fall asleep can contribute to insomnia.

 Exercise 20-30 Minutes a Day: Daily exercise often helps people sleep, though a workout soon before bedtime may interfere with it.
-For maximum benefit, try to exercise about 5-6 hours before sleep.
+For maximum benefit, stop exercising 1-2 hours before going to bed.

 Insomnia Intervention: If you frequently spend 1-2+ hours to fall asleep, here’s something to try: If you are still awake after 30 minutes, get out of bed.
 Do something relaxing, such as reading, listening to calm music, or something mundane but worthwhile for the next 30 minutes.
 Do not do work or entertaining things like watching TV, using the computer or PDA’s, etc. Repeat as many times in the night and for as many nights as necessary.
 Even if, at first, you are up most of the night, get up at the pre-determined time and do not take a nap longer than 20-30 minutes.

 Relax Before Bed: A warm bath, reading, or another relaxing routine can make it easier to fall asleep.
 You can train yourself to associate restful activities with sleep and make them part of your bedtime ritual.

 See a Doctor If Your Sleeping Problem Continues: If you continue to have trouble sleeping night after night or always feel tired the next day, you may have a sleep disorder and should see a physician or psychologist experienced in them.
 Most can be treated, so you can finally get a good night’s sleep.